 - 1. Apply the model of the production possibilities curve to illustrate the concepts of scarcity, choice, opportunity cost, and economic growth. - 2.
 Apply the supply and demand model to predict quantity and price outcomes of a number of different markets, including markets for currencies, labor, and loanable funds. - 3.
-Define, compute, and explain limitations to measures of the macroeconomy, including gross domestic product, inflation, and unemployment. - 4.
-Compare the US and other countries when discussing measures of unemployment, inflation, output, cyclical fluctuations, and economic growth. - 5.
-Use the model of aggregate demand and supply to evaluate the short-run and long-run impacts of fiscal and monetary policy on production, employment, and the price level. - 6.
+Define macroeconomic measures, including gross domestic product, inflation and unemployment, explain how each is measured, and evaluate the limitations of the measurements.
+Compare and explain differences in the levels of each measure between countries. - 4.
+Use the model of aggregate demand and supply to evaluate the short and long run impact of fiscal and monetary policy on GDP, employment, and the price level. - 5.
 Describe factors that may influence economic growth and use these to explain international differences in growth and development.